 What are the adrenal glands?

-They produce a number of different hormones
+The glands produce a number of different hormones (discussed below)

-The adrenal glands are composed of an outer cortex and an inner medulla
+Each gland is composed of an outer cortex and an inner medulla

 The adrenal cortex is responsible for producing cortisol and aldosterone.

 Cortisol is a steroid hormone (glucocorticoid)

 It is released in response to stress and low blood-glucose concentration

 Increasing blood glucose levels by promoting gluconeogenesis

 Suppressing the immune system

 Aiding the metabolism of fat, protein and carbohydrates

 Aldosterone is also a steroid hormone (mineralocorticoid)